 George Milner Stephen was an extraordinary product of the feud between South Australia’s first governor John Hindmarsh and resident commissioner James Hurtle Fisher.
 In 1837, advocate general and crown solicitor Charles Mann resigned after siding with Fisher.
 Meanwhile, George Milner Stephen, a brilliant school student born into a well-connected English family (he was related to Colonial Office under secretary James Stephen), became a supreme court clerk in 1829 in Hobart Town where his brother Alfred was crown solicitor.
 Hindmarsh, who’d heard from judge John Jeffcott that Alfred Stephen had resigned in Hobart as crown solicitor, wrote to Van Diemen’s Land governor John Franklin inviting “Mr Stephen” to accept the vacancy in Adelaide.
 Franklin was surprised to get a request from clerk George – not Alfred – Stephen for leave to visit Adelaide, to consider the offer, and an advance of £100 to buy law books.
 In 1838, George Stephen left some amazed people in Hobart soon to be appointed as South Australia’s advocate-general and crown solicitor.
 Hindmarsh told the Colonial Office’s James Stephen that his brother George appointment was justified by the “very connexion with yourself and being abused by such people (Hindmarsh's enemies in South Australia) as do so”.
 When Hindmarsh was called to England in 1838, George Stephen was left as the senior council of government member and thus acting governor.

-19th CENTURY CONFLICT BETWEEN SUPREME COURT JUDGES
+19th CENTURY CONFLICT ON SOUTH AUSTRALIAN SUPREME COURT LEADS TO BOOTHBY'S AMOVAL

 SPECIAL CHALLENGES IN SHAPING SOUTH AUSTRALIA'S JUDICIARY FROM 19th INTO 20th CENTURY